Length of Study:

 Subject Specialist and Marker: Mrs Helen Kimble

-Helen Kimble joined the University Of Northampton in 2012 as a member of the Primary Health Senior Lecturer team and is Programme Leader for Specialist Community Public Health Practice in the School of Health.
-Prior to working in academia, Helen worked as a Specialist Community Public Health Practitioner within Primary Care for over 10 years and had extensive experience of working with individual children and young people, families and communities during that time.
+Helen Kimble joined the University of Northampton in 2012 as a member of the Primary Health Senior Lecturer team and is Programme Leader for Specialist Community Public Health Practice in the Faculty of Health and Society.
+Prior to working in academia, Helen worked as a Specialist Community Public Health Practitioner within Primary Care for over ten years and gained extensive experience of working with individual children and young people, families and communities during that time.
 Helen has interests in teaching Public Health and supervising Public Health Masters Dissertations.
-As well as her Post Grad Diploma in SCPHN, Helen holds a Master’s in Education and values promoting learning as a lifelong skill within public health practice.
+As well as her Postgraduate Diploma in SCPHN, Helen holds a Master’s in Education and values promoting learning as a lifelong skill within public health practice.

 - Module code: NURM009